All Episodes

 Sometimes that's just the way it is.

-Nobody quite knows why that why it is.
+Nobody quite knows why it is.

-It's because I mean you look at you look at Ron Paul, for example, in his uh like his uh in the in those uh ill-fitting suits.
+It's because, I mean, you look at Ron Paul, for example, in his like his in the in those ill-fitting suits, I think they're rather charming.

-I think it's all rather cute and charming when you look at some blow-dried, airbrushed, photoshopped candidate uh like Mitt Romney.
+I think it's all rather cute and charming when you look at some blow-dried, airbrushed, photoshopped candidate like Mitt Romney.

 Mitt Romney now goes around with a hair out of place.